 This story was featured in our ELECTricity newsletter in October 2016.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 As everybody who works in elections knows, you should expect the unexpected to happen on Election Day.
 Hopefully it’ll be something minor, like a small problem with poll workers or voting equipment.
 But what if it’s something major, like a flood, hurricane, tornado, or earthquake?
 How can you plan for something like that?